rapid7/insightconnect-plugins/plugins/opsgenie/help.md

 * Create new alert
 * Close existing alert
-* Get information about specific alert
+* Get information about specific alert using ID, tiny or alias type
-* Get on calls is used to retrieve current on-call participants of a specific schedule
+* Get on calls is used to retrieve current on-call participants of a specific schedule using ID or name type

 # Requirements